 How to bring about radical change?

 Businesses must change their benchmarks for success if they want to be sustainable in the long run.
-Accountants can make a real difference by: measuring impacts, disclosing information, and certifying what is reported.
+Accountants can make a real difference by: measuring impacts, disclosing information, and add credibility to what is reported.

 Companies must measure more than financial performance; they must also properly measure the environmental and social impact of their economic activities.
 These measurements are aimed at supporting action and decisions, they shouldn’t be regarded as just a compliance exercise.